OpenFLUID/openfluid-community-docs/src/docs/scidev/simgood.md

 ## Good documentation practices

-For easier production of scientific documentation, the sim2doc tool can extract documentation directly from the source code.
-See also [how to buil documentation from simulators source code](../scidev/simdoc.md).
+For easier production of scientific documentation, the docalyze tool can generate documentation from various inputs.
+See also [how to buil documentation from simulators source code](https://www.openfluid-project.org/resources/docs/manuals/en/openfluid/2.2.0-beta5/main/html/dev_sim2doc.html).

 ### Give scientific information